Corporate Governance and Business Ethics

 PTTEP upholds business transparency and efficiency with adherence to governance principles, appropriate risk management and internal control as well as strict compliance with relevant laws and regulations under the foundation of Governance, Risk Management and Compliance or GRC.
 PTTEP strives for excellence in business integrity to pave its way towards sustainability

 Governance, Risk Management and Compliance (GRC)

-PTTEP sees the need of the integration of Governance, Risk Management and Compliance (GRC) to warrant the effectiveness of the Company's operations and adherence to regulations, rules, policies and ethics.
+PTTEP sees the need of the integration of Governance, Risk Management and Compliance (GRC) to warrant the effectiveness of the Company’s operations and adherence to regulations, rules, policies and ethics.
 This will establish confidence among directors, executives, all staff members and stakeholders and drive the Company towards corporate goals in a sustainable manner.
-With the goal of becoming a GRC role model for Thai listed companies by 2030 through 2 essential GRC long-term strategies, namely, Smart Assurance and GRC in Common Sense which the former aims to effectively and concisely integrate assurance processes, while the latter focuses on cultivate GRC in employee mindset to be aware, accept and implement GRC in daily operation and key decision making.
+With the goal of becoming a GRC role model for Thai listed companies by 2030 through 2 essential GRC long-term strategies, namely, Smart Assurance and Mindful GRC which the former aims to effectively and concisely integrate assurance processes, while the latter focuses on cultivate GRC in employee mindset to be aware, accept and implement GRC in daily operation and key decision making.
 PTTEP is also willing to extend and share the GRC practices to its business alliances and interested organizations.
 The collaboration among teams from Governance, Compliance, and Internal Control unit and Risk Management unit has been established to drive GRC-promotion programs throughout the Company that highlight governance, risk management and compliance (GRC Management System) which the governance structure is designed accordingly to the Three Lines Model as follows:

 - First Line Roles are all units which must ensure sufficient and suitable risk management for their own departments and full compliance to relevant laws and regulations.